wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.6.2 =
+This update fixes minor bugs and adds minor design changes.

 = 1.6.1 =
 This update allows you to set the amount of tries a user has for cetain quizzes.
 Also fixes several bugs.